jmespadero/pyDelaunay2D/README.md

             bad_triangles.append(T)
 ```

-There, we should avoid iterating over the complete list of triangles.
+Here, we should avoid iterating over the complete list of triangles.
 Best way
 is to use a structure that allows a spatial search (as a [QuadTree](https://en.wikipedia.org/wiki/Quadtree)).
 Then, continue the search over the neighbours of the initial search.